 Wild weather patterns and agricultural zone shifts will make farming even riskier than it already is.

-Develop new rechargeable battery technologies for electric vehicles.
+Develop better rechargeable battery technologies for electric vehicles.

 Keep reducing the cost of photovoltaic cells.